 They began coloring film around 1897 in a coloring lab in Paris.
 The colorization method was initially hand done by individuals.
 Yes, the employees literally painted every object in every frame one color at a time.
 They formed an assembly line in which each colorist was assigned a single tone, filling particular parts of each frame before passing the film to the next employee.
 Some areas were so minute that the employees resorted to brushes with a single hair!

-Elisabeth used aniline dyes, which produced transparent and luminous hues.
-She first dissolved the dyes in water and then in alcohol before smearing them on the films.
-Like on the palm of a standard palette, distinct colors were mixed to create various colors.
+Elisabeth used aniline dyes that produced transparent and luminous tones.
+She dissolved the dyes first in water and then in alcohol before smearing them on the foils.
+As on the palm of a standard palette, different colors were mixed to create various colors.

-Yet, regardless of recruiting an assembly line like Ford did, the efficacy of this process was questionable.
-This was, of course, a remarkably time-consuming process.
+The efficacy of the process was questionable, but this was, of course, a remarkably time-consuming process.
 Colorization by hand was done as late as the 1920s, but it was seldom used to create entire films, such as The Last Days of Pompeii.

-The technique required a digitized copy of the film’s best monochrome print.
-Again, the range of grey levels is central to the transmutation.
+The technique required a digitized copy of the best monochrome print of the film.
+Here, too, the gray area is at the center of the transmutation.
 This time, the shades are assigned by the complex software.
-The objects are divided into infinitesimal indivisible areas known as pixels.
-The technician then colors every pixel.
-Our eye then perceives, or rather, blurs the pixels into a continuous image.
+The objects are divided into infinitely small, indivisible areas called pixels.

 Markle’s method used up to 4000 shades of color to fill individual pixels.
 Other than simply coloring, the software is also capable of sensing tiny variations in the level of light in the frames to detect movement and correct them if necessary.
 To account for movement, the moved pixels were simply recolored.